-Good nutrition and hydration supports your skin and muscle health.
-Include plenty of good fats, especially omega-3s (from fish, chia seeds, walnuts and pumpkin seeds) and grass fed or free range lean protein.
+Good nutrition and hydration support your skin and muscle health.
+Include plenty of good fats, especially omega-3s (from fish, chia seeds, walnuts and pumpkin seeds) and grass-fed or free-range lean protein.

 A wide range of vegetables completes a healthy diet and will include nutrients such as Vitamin E, Vitamin C and zinc.
 These will provide your body with the ability to stretch during and recover after labour.

 #2: Pelvic floor exercises

 Common advice to pregnant women is to do pelvic floor exercises (known as Kegels) to strengthen the muscles in the pelvic floor.
 The idea is that after birth, the pelvic floor muscles will snap back into shape and you are less likely to experience incontinence (weeing yourself).